 If your income has been affected as a direct result of Coronavirus (COVID-19) and you are struggling to pay your rent please contact us to discuss how we may be able to help with short term solutions.

 Being moved onto Universal Credit?
 Get in touch with us today.

-Universal Credit has arrived in Dartford, so if you’re claiming any of the six qualifying benefits and are of working age, it will affect you as the rollout continues.
+If you’re claiming any of the six qualifying benefits and are of working age, it will affect you.
 Contact the Housing Rents Team via 01322 343134 as soon as you apply for Universal Credit.

 Universal Credit (UC) is a means tested benefit for working age people.
 It is administered by the Department for Work and Pensions (DWP) and replaces the following six benefits:

 - Housing Benefit